Arm Lift (Brachioplasty)

 Inner Arm Incision

 This excision pattern leaves a scar in the natural crease between your biceps and triceps muscle.
-This may be the best location to hide a scar in some patients.

 Arm Lift Surgery Incision Line